-Australian special forces executed 39 prisoners and civilians in Afghanistan war
+Australian special forces executed 39 prisoners and civilians in Afghanistan

-The abuses, between 2006 and 2013, were disclosed in a heavily redacted report by the army’s inspector general released on Thursday after a four-year investigation.
+The abuses, between 2006 and 2013, were disclosed in a heavily redacted report by the military’s inspector general released on Thursday after a four-year investigation.

 The allegations were greeted with shock in Australia, which joined the U.S.-led campaign in Afghanistan shortly after the terrorist attacks in the United States on Sept.
 11, 2001.